 Yes.
 The New York Fed undertakes certain small value open market transactions for the purpose of testing operational readiness to implement existing and potential policy directives from the Federal Open Market Committee (FOMC).
 For operational readiness reasons, the Desk plans to conduct small value purchases and sales in agency MBS in certain monthly periods in which principal payments fall below the cap.
 These operations will be conducted approximately every other month and in amounts of up to $150 million in a given month.
 The Desk may also conduct small value dollar roll and coupon swaps of unsettled MBS purchases.

 Small value operations are conducted for the purpose of maintaining operational readiness, rather than to fulfill a policy directive, and therefore do not indicate anything about the future timing or direction of changes in policy.
-These transactions are based on existing FOMC authorizations for the Desk to conduct exercises to test its operational readiness in the Authorization for Domestic Open Market Operations and Authorization for Foreign Currency Operations.
+The Desk executes these operations pursuant to the FOMC’s Authorization and its Continuing Directive for Domestic Open Market Operations.

 How does the Desk communicate its small value outright operations?